 1. Red Fort– The Epitome of The Mughal Era

-Red fort is recognized as the powerful reminder of Mughal era along with a symbol of India’s struggle for freedom.
+Red fort is recognized as the powerful reminder of the Mughal era along with a symbol of India’s struggle for freedom.
 It is known to be one of the best places to visit in Delhi and was built by fifth Mughal emperor Shah Jahan at the time he decided to shift his capital from Agra.
 It is the first place in Asia to have an amazing sound and light show.

 the best part of this place is the sound and light show which take place daily except Monday.
 The show timings are different for Hindi and English.
-For Hindi, it is 7:30 pm to 8:30 pm and for English, it is 9:00 pm to 10:00 pm.
+For Hindi, it is from 7:30 pm to 8:30 pm and for English, it is 9:00 pm to 10:00 pm.